 "Come here boy.
 No not right here.
 Come inside."

 Mark was familiar with trouble and knew he was in it now.
-His experience of adults had taught him that silence compliance was usually the best course of action, so he approached the door.
+His experience of adults had taught him that silent compliance was usually the best course of action, so he approached the door.

 With the lightest touch it swung easily open.
 Stepping across the freshold Mark almost felt his body jolt, as though it were falling into another world this time dragging his slightly sluggish and resistant mind with it.
 Not at all like the many times he'd felt himself falling into the pages of a book.